vmware-archive/yaml-jsonpointer/README.md

 # yaml-jsonpointer

-Package yptr is Go package with a JSONPointer implementation that can walk though a yaml.Node tree.
+Package yptr is a Go package with a JSONPointer implementation that can walk though a yaml.Node tree.

 ## Documentation